-You typically prove an implication by direct proof: To prove $A \rightarrow B$ , assume that A is true and show that B is true.
+You typically prove an implication by direct proof: To prove $A \to B$, assume that A is true and show that B is true.
 That is, add A to your knowledge.
 Then prove B.

 Example Theorem 3.5.
-If n is even then $n^2$ is even.
+If n is even then n^2 is even.